arogozhnikov/eindex/README.md

 - [tullio](https://github.com/mcabbott/Tullio.jl) by Michael Abbott (@mcabbott) provides Julia macros with a high level of flexibility.
   Resulting operations are then compiled.
 - [torchdim](https://github.com/facebookresearch/torchdim) by Zachary DeVito (@zdevito) introduces "dimension objects", which in particular allow convenient multi-dim indexing
-- [einindex](https://github.com/malmaud/einindex) is an einops-inspired effort by Jonathan Malmaud (@malmaud) to develop multi-dim indexing notation.
+- [einindex](https://github.com/malmaud/einindex) is an einops-inspired prototype by Jonathan Malmaud (@malmaud) to develop multi-dim indexing notation.
   (Also, that's why this package isn't called `einindex`)